Mama Malone: Production

 Terrence McNally knew that there was money in television and aspired to give up life as a playwright and have a cushy life as a TV writer in Malibu.
 There was snobbery in theatre groups over TV writers, so McNally hitched his star to the wagon of Norman Lear, who was an uncredited producer and assembled a crew of veterans of All in the Family, including Paul Bogart, who directed all 13 episodes.
 Not knowing how television worked, McNally initially insisted on writing all of scripts himself, but he ultimately penned seven of the teleplays, with the others knocked out by established TV writers, as well as fellow playwright Leonard Melfi.

 Although the series is uncannily reminiscent of another ethnically based radio/TV series, The Goldbergs, McNally claimed that he was inspired by TV's French Chef, Julia Child.

 Initially, the show was slated to premiere in the fall of 1982, but it was dropped from the schedule to make a slot for Filthy Rich, which was an unexpected hit when its pilot episodes were burned off that summer.
 It was rescheduled four times over the next year-and-a-half, before ultimately debuting in the spring of 1984, two years after the pilot was produced.
 By the time it premiered in the USA, it had already concluded its run in 17 other countries.
-CBS paid to keep the cast under contract, and there were concerns that Frankie would jump from age 12 to 14 if they show returned that fall, but these proved to be unwarranted since the show debuted near the bottom of the Nielsen ratings and remained there for the entirety of its run.
+CBS paid to keep the cast under contract, and there were concerns that Frankie would jump from age 12 to 14 if the show returned that fall, but these proved to be unwarranted since the show debuted near the bottom of the Nielsen ratings and remained there for the entirety of its run.
 The series originally aired between One Day at a Time, which was wrapping up its nine-season run, and the CBS Wednesday Night Movie.
 After six episodes were broadcast, it was officially canceled.
 Additional episodes and a few reruns were broadcast that summer on Saturday nights.